source-foundry/Hack/README.md

 [![Hack Windows Installer](https://img.shields.io/badge/Windows-Installer-blue.svg?style=flat-square)](https://github.com/source-foundry/Hack-windows-installer/releases/latest)

-The [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer/releases/latest) and simplifies the installation on the Windows platform.
+The [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer/releases/latest) simplifies installation on the Windows platform.
 The tool guides you through the installation process and addresses some common rendering issues that occur with font installs/updates on the Windows platform.
 This tool is the recommended installation approach for Windows users.

 ### Chrome/ChromeOS